nongrata081/ai-ideas/ai-ideas-nextra/pages/product/product-vision.en-US.md

 ---

+> Build & deploy AI apps with a mobile phone.

+- resonsive markup for all pages + good UX
+---

 ## Responsible AI

 SAFe has a bit analog approach to [Responsible AI](/ai-vision/responsible-ai).
 My vision is just **implement all evaluation types** that are possible in **programmatic way** with LMs and AI Agents.
 So that any developer of an AI tool can: